 On the downside, unlike the Nighthawk XR family, the GT-AX11000 lacks the ability to operate as a Virtual Private Network (VPN) or adjust its transmission signal strength.
 It does have Quality of Service (QOS) software to designate which devices get top priority of your bandwidth.

-With the introduction of Asus' ROG Rapture GT-AX11000, all other gaming routers may not be obsolete but they are now second best.
+With the introduction of the Asus ROG Rapture GT-AX11000, all other gaming routers may not be obsolete but they are now second best.
 Big and with eight antennas, it's a router that you might want to show off.
 But at $450 it is one of the most expensive routers on the market and a must-have for every serious gamer.

 But even with the added edge of Wi-Fi 6, the Asus ROG Rapture GT-AX11000 doesn't replace the TP-Link Archer C5400X as our top pick for gaming.
 The TP-Link Archer C5400X offers greater throughput, longer reach and better handling of common obstructions – and all for less money.
-There will be other Wi-Fi 6 routers in the coming months that will offer a lot more performance than we've seen here, but for now, the Asus ROG Rapture GT-AX11000 is an unfulfilled promise.